 Polls to 55 RS seats on March 26

 Elections to 55 Rajya Sabha seats falling vacant in April will be held on March 26, the Election Commission announced on Tuesday.
-These seats from 17 states are falling vacant on different dates in April due to the retirement of members.
+Fifty-one of these 55 seats from 17 states are falling vacant on different dates in April due to retirement of sitting members, while four other seats are already vacant due to resignation of members.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)